 Real estate in India is administered and impacted by a combination of central and state-specific laws.
 The right of inheritance is passing the titles, rights, debts, property, and obligations to another person on the death of an individual.
 Considering how priceless real estate assets are currently, legal heirs must safeguard the property/asset after the death of the person in whose name the property was registered.

-A testament or more popularly known as will has been defined under the Indian Succession Act, 1925 as a legal document or a declaration indicating the will of a person.
-This legal document contains details like the names of 1 or more persons who are to acquire, manage and benefit from his estate after his death.
+A testament, or more popularly known as a will, has been defined under the Indian Succession Act, 1925 as a legal document or a declaration indicating the will of a person.
+This legal document contains details like the names of one or more persons who are to acquire, manage and benefit from his estate after his death.

 A Will can only be created by a competent person with a sound mind and who is above 18 years of age i.e. not a minor.
 Additionally, the probate court does not deal with the merits of the case but only decides upon the validity of the Will in question.

 Under Indian law, an heir is a person determined to succeed to the estate of an ancestor who died intestate i.e. without creating a will.
 In India, ‘legal heir’ is popularly used to refer to an individual who supersedes to property, either by law or a will.

 It is crucial to identify a legal heir because they are the ultimate successors over matters relating to insurance claims as well as property inheritance.

 The following can be legal heir under the Hindu Succession (Amendment) Act, 2005: